 Seeing the trees close up means you can admire the wealth of detail in each tree’s deocrations, so, I hope you can enjoy some holiday atmosphere in this post as you celebrate the upcoming holidays.

 The History of the Hallmark Ornament Trees

-It is as far away from realistic christmas trees as you can get.
+It is as far away from a realistic Christmas trees as you can get.
 This is ‘dough craft’ and wow, just check out the details.
-Dough is actually a difficult medium to capture details with, but the artists really rocked the medium.
+Dough is actually a difficult medium to capture details with, but the artists really rocked the smallest details.

 If you look at our recipe at the end of this post you can see what goes into making dough.
 Then imagine how you might go about creating one figure.

 This tree is, quite simply, beautiful.
 It was created by Robert ‘Bob’ Schneeberg for J C Hall.

 Schneeberg’s collages were used on many of Hallmark’s finest greetings cards.
 It was almost impossible to capture the beauty of this tree, so I went for some of its lovely detail.

 As an enthusiastic but not very good quilter I thought this was the most breathtaking tree.
 The colours are perfect, the labour involved must have taken forever!
 Look at the ribbons, the tiny flowers and the little dachshund and the pieces of lace.
 The more I look, the more I see!